 - A decline in nerve pain and associated inflammation

-- Lessens neurodegenerative symptoms in Parkinson's and Alzheimer's disease
+- Reduced neurodegenerative symptoms in Parkinson's and Alzheimer's disease

 Let's take a closer look at some of these conditions that benefit from Lion's mane neurogenesis property.

-In the following section, we will take a look at research studies that show how Lion's mane mushroom extract generates results for the conditions mentioned above.
-This should help you know why taking lion's mane extract is a good idea for anyone trying to leverage the positive effects of lion's mane on brain health.
+In the following section, we will look at research studies showing how Lion's mane mushroom extract neurogenesis aids in treating the conditions mentioned above.
+This should help you know why Lion's mane is considered one of the best mushrooms for brain health.

 1. Depression And Anxiety

-Recent evidence from some research sources suggests that areas of the brain in people with depression(2) show signs of atrophy and neuronal loss.
-Several antidepressant medications, like fluoxetine (or Prozac), increase neurogenesis in the brain with continued use under the guidelines of a health practitioner.
+Recent evidence from some research sources suggests that brain areas in people with depression(2) show signs of atrophy and neuronal loss.
+However, several antidepressant medications, like fluoxetine (or Prozac), increase neurogenesis in the brain with continued use under the guidelines of a health practitioner.

-Now, this mechanism has also been studied in a 2021 study(3).
-Hericium Erinaceus were given to animals with depression for 4 weeks.
+This mechanism has also been studied in a 2021 study(3).
+Hericium Erinaceus were given to animals with depression for four weeks.
 These animals were screened for symptoms of anxiety and depression.
-Researchers then carried out genetic testing as well as evaluation of proteins to probe the role of neurogenesis in the therapeutic effects of Lion's mane.
+Researchers then conducted genetic testing and evaluation of proteins to probe the role of neurogenesis in the therapeutic effects of Lion's mane.

-The results showed that 4 weeks of treatment with Lion's mane ameliorated depression in the study animals.
-There was also an increase in the genes and proteins related to neurogenesis including BDNF.
+The results showed that four weeks of treatment with Lion's mane ameliorated depression in the study animals.
+There was also an increase in the genes and proteins related to neurogenesis, including BDNF.

 Researchers concluded that Hericium Erinaceus exerts antidepressant effects by promoting neurogenesis and reducing inflammation in the brain.
-While this study was performed on animals, it is easy to see that the use of a Lion's mane product can result in the generation and development of human brain cells.
+While this study was performed on animals, Lion's mane product can also generate and develop human brain cells, resulting in depression benefits.

 Frailty is an aging-related decline in both locomotor and cognitive functions.
-However, while this means that mild cognitive impairment is common in elderly people, this brain health condition can affect younger people.
+However, while mild cognitive impairment is expected in the elderly, this brain health condition can affect younger people.

-Increasing the levels of nerve growth factor NGF, the lions mane mushroom extract is capable of preventing memory loss and other symptoms of Alzheimer's disease.
-These studies show that Lion's mane can be used as alternative medicine for mild cognitive impairment found in elderly people.
+Increasing the nerve growth factor NGF levels, the lions mane mushroom extract can prevent memory loss and other symptoms of Alzheimer's disease.
+In addition, these studies show that Lion's mane can be used as an alternative medicine for mild cognitive impairment in older adults.